dleufer/reversed_strings/README.md

 ## Input Classifications

-What characteristics of your inputs are important for your solution?
+**What characteristics of your inputs are important for your solution?**

-What groupings will you have to consider when building your solution?
+It is important that the input will be a single block of characters.
+This means that it will have to be split into individual characters, their order will have to be reversed, and they will have to be re-integrated into a single string.

-How did you use this information to select your test cases?
+**How did you use this information to select your test cases?**
+I still have to make my own test cases.

 [TOP](#index)